ThunderLoom/ThunderLoom/README.md

 ## Library
 The source code for the library and core is found in the 'src' folder.
-The file 'woven_cloth.h' describes the API of the shader.
+The file 'thunderloom.h' describes the API of the shader.

 For an example implementaion see [frontends/api_demo/](https://github.com/vidarn/ThunderLoom/tree/master/frontends/api_demo).